aetperf/aetperf.github.io/_posts/2023-04-18-TPC-H-benchmark-of-DuckDB-and-Hyper-on-native-files-WIP.md

 - [Tableau Hyper](https://help.tableau.com/current/api/hyper_api/en-us/index.html) / Proprietary License
 - [DuckDB](https://duckdb.org/) / MIT License

+The [TPC-H](https://www.tpc.org/tpch/) benchmark is a widely-used measure of such systems' performance, consisting of a set of queries that have broad industry-wide relevance.
+The data can be created using pre-determined database sizes, referred to as *scale factors*.
+In the following with are going to use these scale factors:
+- 1
+- 3
+- 10
+- 30
+- 100

 All the measurements are performed on the same laptop with a Linux OS.
 While it is possible to query Parquet files with both engines, we use the native file formats in the following:
 - `.duchdb` for DuckDB
 - `.hyper` for Tableau Hyper